• Best 30lb Reels for Saltwater Fishing

 What line should I put on a 30lb reel?

-40–50lb braided line with a 30–40lb fluorocarbon leader.
-Braid gives you capacity and sensitivity; fluoro gives you abrasion resistance and invisibility.
-See our line guide for specific brands.
+40–50lb braid with a 30–40lb fluorocarbon leader.
+Braid gives you capacity and sensitivity.
+Fluoro gives you abrasion resistance and invisibility.
+See the line guide for specific brands.

 What’s the best rod to pair with a 30lb reel?

 A 7-foot medium-heavy rod is the most versatile choice for conventional.
-For spinning and iron casting, consider a 7’6″ to 8-foot rod.
-See our combo guide for matched pairings.
+For spinning and iron casting, a 7’6″ to 8-foot rod.
+See the combo guide for matched pairings.

 Plan Your Trip